divee789/alphapay-client/README.md

-<h1 align='center'><b>alphapay web client</b></h1>
+<h1 align='center'><b>alphapay web app</b></h1>
 <p align='center'>
-A fintech web apps designed to make payments more easier and accessible to anyone with access to the internet.
+A fintech web app designed to make payments more easier and accessible to anyone with access to the internet.
 </p>

 <p align="center">